jonhjelm/docs-and-training/service_implementation/deployment_automated.md

 executable named `clfpy_cli` which should be available from the console after installation.

-Log into the CloudFlow platform bei either simply starting `clfpy_cli` (you will be asked for your user credentials), or set the environment variables `CFG_USER`, `CFG_PROJECT`, and `CFG_PASSWORD` before starting `clfpy_cli`.
+Log into the SemWES platform bei either simply starting `clfpy_cli` (you will be asked for your user credentials), or set the environment variables `CFG_USER`, `CFG_PROJECT`, and `CFG_PASSWORD` before starting `clfpy_cli`.